Joe Reed (wide receiver)

-Joseph William Reed (born January 4, 1998) is an American football wide receiver and return specialist for the Chicago Bears of the National Football League (NFL).
-He played college football at Virginia.
+Joseph William Reed (born January 4, 1998) is an American former professional football wide receiver and return specialist.
+He played college football for the Virginia Cavaliers, earning first-team All-American honors in 2019.

-Early life and high school
+Early life

 Reed grew up in Charlotte Court House, Virginia and attended Randolph-Henry High School.
 He played high school football.
 He played running back as a freshman and moved to wide receiver before his sophomore year.
 He finished his sophomore season with 33 receptions for 900 yards and 21 total touchdowns and had 15 touchdown receptions as a junior.
 Reed moved from wide receiver to quarterback for his senior season and rushed for 2,100 yards and 38 touchdowns.

 College career

 As a freshman, Reed served as the Cavaliers' primary kick returner and returned 28 kicks for 678 yards total (25.1 average).
 As a sophomore, he returned 29 kicks for 861 yards with two touchdowns and caught 23 passes for 244 yards and two touchdowns while also rushing for one touchdown and was named honorable mention All-Atlantic Coast Conference (ACC) as a return specialist.
 Reed was named third-team All-ACC after finishing his junior season with 25 receptions for 465 yards and seven touchdowns and 707 yards and a touchdown on 26 kickoff returns.
 As a senior, Reed returned 24 kickoffs for 796 yards (33.2 yards per return) and two touchdowns and was named first-team All-ACC as an all-purpose performer and as a return specialist, as well as a first-team All-American by the Walter Camp Foundation and the Football Writers Association of America and won the Jet Award as the nation's top return specialist.
 Reed also led Virginia with 77 receptions for 679 yards and seven touchdowns.